5 Gentle Steps for Handling a Loved One’s Belongings After Their Passing

 1. Allow Yourself to Move at Your Own Pace

 Grief doesn’t follow a schedule, and neither should this process.
 There’s no need to rush.
-Take things one small section at a time — a drawer, a shelf, a box — allowing space for memories and emotions along the way.
+Take things one small section at a time — a drawer, a shelf, a box.
+This approach allows space for memories and emotions along the way.

 2. Set Up a “Pause” Box